1984 Wimbledon Championships – Men's singles

 Defending champion John McEnroe defeated Jimmy Connors in the final, 6–1, 6–1, 6–2 to win the gentlemen's singles tennis title at the 1984 Wimbledon Championships.
-It was his third Wimbledon and sixth major singles title overall.
+It was his third Wimbledon singles title and sixth major singles title overall.
 The final was for a long time referred to as the greatest display in the history of tennis; it lasted only 80 minutes and McEnroe made just four unforced errors during the entire match (none in the first set).

-This was the first major appearance for future six-time champion Boris Becker; he would go on to win the title the following year.
+This tournament marked the first major appearance of future world No. 1, three-time Wimbledon champion, and six-time major champion Boris Becker.
+He would go on to win the title the following year.